LtDan33/conda_metrics/README.md

  Goal is to gather Conda metrics in order to parse and display a helpful dashboard

+ 	> NOTE!
+This is/was a hackday thing.
+Hacks and mess abounds as there was a lot of playing around and scrathpad dev work going on.
+(For example I abonded VUE halfway through)

  Full tech spec is  [here](https://docs.google.com/document/d/1wpjfUZ2NT89BQuGzEFBlZ6IF_LgNnTCLkboaBLcpVFY/edit#heading=h.vv37mdxyde7)

  This was made using the excellant [django-vue-template](https://github.com/gtalarico/django-vue-template)